Accessible self-catering holiday cottage in Northumberland

 The surrounding grounds provide a haven for birds and wildlife.
 Guides and identification books on local wildlife are available; we have a list of birds and mammals that have been seen in the garden.
 There are ordnance survey maps and guides for you to plan walks, cycle rides and days out enjoying the countryside and wildlife.

 We believe that your stay with us will be improved by these measures.
-A symbol of this commitment is our membership of the "Green Tourism Business Scheme".
 See full details of all our Environmental Measures.

 We have recorded our energy usage weekly for two years so we could determine the "Average" amount used.
 An internal electricity meter allows guests to monitor, control (and possibly reflect!) on how much energy they are using throughout their stay.